Decomposing Global Feature Effects Based on Feature Interactions: Generalized Additive Decomposition of Global EffecTs (GADGET)

 While there exist estimators for the global effect in PD and ALE plots, a pendant for the SD plot has not been introduced yet.
-Hence, a suitable estimator to estimate the expected value of Shapley values of feature $\xv_j$ in Eq.~\eqref{eq:loss_shap} must be chosen.
-Here, we use univariate GAMs with splines to estimate the expected value.\footnote{Splines are functions that are defined in a piece-wise manner by polynomials.
-Splines are often preferred over polynomial regression, since they provide more flexibility with already low-order polynomials.} Thus, the estimated GAM for feature $\xv_j$ represents the regional SD feature effect of feature $\xv_j$ within subspace $\mathcal{A}_g$.
+Hence, a suitable estimator to estimate the expected value of Shapley values of feature $\xv_j$ in Eq.~\eqref{eq:shap_global} must be chosen.
+Here, we use univariate GAMs with splines to estimate the expected value.
+Thus, the estimated GAM for feature $\xv_j$ represents the regional SD feature effect of feature $\xv_j$ within subspace $\mathcal{A}_g$ (see Section~\ref{sec:illustr_comp}).